rcrews/docs-website/runtime/7.1.1/howto-streaming.md

       description: >-
         Describes how to use Schema Registry.

-    - title: Schema Registry Security
+    - title: Securing Schema Registry
       url: schema-registry-security/index.html
       description: >-
         Describes how authorization works in Schema Registry.